toddeTV/gltf-type-toolkit/README.dev.md

 - Creating a GitHub Release out of it
 - Publishing the package into the [NPM Registry](https://registry.npmjs.org/)

-You can use `pnpx changelogen --dry` to generate the new changelog in a dry run to preview in development.
+You can use `pnpm changelogen --dry` to generate the new changelog in a dry run to preview in development.

 ## Template Compilation and Usage